Aadil-Faheem/SoulBox/README.md

   Locate and Set the Tkinter Folder (First Time Use Only - It will save the location for next use) Select a Python file with Browse Button
   Press the “Convert to EXE” button, and the script will generate an `.exe` file in the same directory as the Python file

+  - **IP Address Finder**:
+  Simply click the button to see your machine’s IP address You can also input a website name and get its IP History of IP searched can also be seen by History Button

   <br>